mesmo-dev/mesmo/docs/intro.md

 1. Check requirements:
    - Python 3.7
    - [Gurobi Optimizer](http://www.gurobi.com/)
 2. Clone or download repository.
+Ensure that the `cobmo` submodule directory is loaded as well.
 3. In your Python environment, run:
    1. `pip install -e path_to_repository`